purdue-cs193-fall-2019/homework-1-simplyjackfoster/index.md

+# simplyjackfoster's First CS193 Homework

+## Numbered List of my favorite things in 193
+1. Only one credit hour
+2. Cameron is a nice guy!
+3. PSO is optional

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.